 - Write, test, and maintain CNC programs

-- Ability to select proper tooling for CNC machining operations
+- Ability to select proper tooling and work holding for CNC machining operations

 - Ability to read prints and instructions